IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Baruch_Spinoza" target="_blank">Baruch Spinoza</a>

 >“For if the moral law commands that we ought to be better human beings now, it inescapably follows that we must be capable of being better human beings.”[<a href="https://en.wikipedia.org/wiki/Ought_implies_can" target="_blank">Ought implies can</a>]

+>“I freely confess: it was the objection of David Hume that first, many years ago, interrupted my **dogmatic slumber**.”

 >“Religion is too important a matter to its devotees to be a **subject of ridicule**.
 If they indulge in absurdities, they are to be **pitied** rather than ridiculed.”